 Through my tennis career, I met a lot of great people, some now in nursing homes.
 I always made sure to stay in contact with them and call regularly.
-When I saw that in Great Company was doing something like this, it really resonated with me.
+When I saw that in Great Company was doing something like this, it really resonated

 What is the most satisfying part of your role?

 Hiring the volunteers and completing the onboarding process of a volunteer brings me joy as it is all part of the bigger picture.
 I believe that the volunteer will go on to make a difference in a senior’s life.